A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Conclusion

 \section{Conclusion}

 We described a number of XAI techniques for extracting explanatory rationales from predictive models that make a particular decision for a particular input.
-These techniques were applied to a variety of use cases and models that incorporate different types of data of diverse nature.
 We walked through their implementation so that anyone can adapt them to a specific model and use case, with the ultimate goal of serving a didactic purpose.
-Explanations were aimed at both developer and decision maker audiences, and they are open and freely available for instructing and learning\footnote{\url{https://github.com/NataliaDiaz/XAI-tutorial}}.
+Explanations were aimed at both developer, domain experts and decision maker audiences, and they are open and freely available for instructing and learning\footnote{\url{https://github.com/NataliaDiaz/XAI-guide}}.
 Future work should showcase more methods and how they deal with incomplete and multi-modal data \cite{HolzingerEtAl:2021:GraphFusion}.